-A careful look at the labels bear this out, since these impostors will feature no truffles, but rather something like truffle “aroma”, “flavor”, or “essence”.
+A careful look at the labels bear this out (as we’ll soon see).
+This is because these impostors will feature no truffles, but rather something like truffle “aroma”, “flavor”, or “essence”.
 This means that instead of any truffles or derivative thereof, what they have is a chemical called 2, 4-dithiapentane, which “supplies a fair imitation of the natural truffle smell”.
-So what is truffle oil?
+So what is “truffle oil”?
 A complete fakery.

 Adding In$ult to Injury

 Not only do these snake oils have some fake chemical instead of truffles, but some are priced as if they were real.
 For example, Walmart will sell you 1.86 ounces of “Extra Virgin Olive Oil With White Truffle” for about $18, even though it lacks any actual truffles.